Heart of the Woods: Development

-Earlier in development, the setting was completely different, with it being a time travel story set in a small town.
+Earlier in development, the setting was completely different, with it being a time-travel story set in a small town.
 The developers said that they kept "running into plot holes or having trouble making certain parts interesting, so we decided to start from scratch."
 They maintained that one element kept from the earlier version was "love across time and boundaries".
-In terms of the soundtrack, the developers focused on using leitmotifs in order to represent certain elements of the game world like snow, and also used silence to heighten the dramatic tension of scenes.
+In terms of the soundtrack, the developers focused on using leitmotifs in order to represent certain elements of the game world, like snow, and also used silence to heighten the dramatic tension of scenes.

 Reception

-Digitally Downloaded gave the game a positive review, liking how the mystery and romance elements blended together, the reviewer did feel the game had a poor opening, writing that "Heart of the Woods does start slowly...
+Digitally Downloaded gave the game a positive review, liking how the mystery and romance elements blended, the reviewer did feel the game had a poor opening, writing that "Heart of the Woods does start slowly...
 This set-up is more than a little melodramatic, and it meanders its way to its conclusion."

-PSX Brasil was positive overall, but described the game as a story that is divided between a romance that doesn't seem very believable and a mystery with a predictable outcome, not reaching its full potential and ends up leaving something to be desired.
+PSX Brasil was positive overall, but described the game as a story that is divided between a romance that does not seem very believable and a mystery with a predictable outcome, not reaching its full potential, and it ends up leaving something to be desired.

 Siliconera praised the writing of the lesbian characters and their relationships, but criticized the frequent crashes in the Nintendo Switch version.